electron/electron/docs/api/web-view-tag.md

 Use the `webview` tag to embed 'guest' content (such as web pages) in your Electron app.
 The guest content is contained within the `webview` container.
-An embedder page within your app controls how the guest content is laid out and rendered.
+An embedded page within your app controls how the guest content is laid out and rendered.

-Different from an `iframe`, the `webview` runs in a separate process than your app.
+Unlike an `iframe`, the `webview` runs in a separate process than your app.
 It doesn't have the same permissions as your web page and all interactions between your app and embedded content will be asynchronous.
 This keeps your app safe from the embedded content.